Was Bonhoeffer right about divine grace being costly?

 During our home assignment time after our first term of missionary service in Italy, I noticed that discipleship had become a fashionable spiritual word for North American believers.
 At that point in time, it seemed like everybody was either taking a course in discipleship or else teaching one.

 Actually, discipleship is a good way of summing up the lifestyle Jesus calls us to accept in His Sermon on the Mount.
 The fact that discipleship is now being highly emphasized doesn't mean, of course, that a way has been discovered to streamline the discipling process.

 While pastoring in Uvalde, TX, I would occasionally browse through the library of the junior college on the edge of town.
 One day, I found German martyr Dietrich Bonhoeffer's book The Cost of Discipleship.
-In the opening pages Bonhoeffer writes against believing in a cheap grace.
+In the opening pages, Bonhoeffer writes against believing in cheap grace.
 Grace is costly, he argues, and therefore, so is discipleship.
 What an effect that book had on me!

 There is no cheap price tag on true discipleship.
 No discounts are offered.
 No shortcuts have been discovered.
 Discipleship is much more than a course to be mastered and a grade to be earned.
 It's much more than a list of facts to be memorized; it's more than keeping a daily journal (as helpful as that can be for some people).

 Certainly, we must study what it means to be a disciple.
 The content of the Sermon on the Mount must be mastered if we are to live it.
 Journals, notebooks, and other tools can help us in developing our personal spiritual discipline.